Create a Signal Flow

 Before performing the “Send Signal Flow” operation, make sure that the IVP is properly configured.

-A pop-up message will ask you to reboot device.
+A pop-up message will ask you to reboot the device.

 13. Switch to IVP RTA tab and click Reboot.

-14. Switch to Device Designer tab and click on Connect Device to connect to device.
+14. Switch to Device Designer tab and click on Connect Device to connect to the device.

 15. Device synchronization dialogue box will appear, enable the desired synchronization option, and click Send.